ootani2015/imagerag-webui/README.md

 #### Manual Upload: Directly provide a specific image you want the AI to reference.
 Click "Browse files" to select the image you want to reference.
 ![See uploaded image](images/reference_image_selection_upload.png)
-### [4] Output file name & IP-Adapter adjustmenn
+### [4] Output file name & IP-Adapter adjustment
 Enter the output file name in the sidebar and adjust the IP-Adapter strength.

-By adjusting the IP-Adapter strength, you can control how well the reference image is reflected.
+By adjusting the IP-Adapter strength, you can control how strongly the reference image influences the output.

 ![Output file name, IP-Adapter adjustmenn](images/output_filename_ipadapter_settings.png) **Tip**: A strength of around 0.4 is recommended for the best balance between prompt adherence and reference image detail.
 Setting it to 1.0 may lead to image distortion.